 Mathematics at Washington & Lee

 The study of mathematics has provided many opportunities for recent majors.
 They have pursued careers as analysts with consulting firms, as actuaries, as financial analysts in the banking and finance arenas, as teachers, and as software developers.
-Other majors have pursued advanced degrees in mathematics, computer science, economics, engineering, law, and medicine.
+Other majors have pursued advanced degrees in mathematics, statistics, computer science, economics, engineering, law, and medicine.

 During their four years at W&L, mathematics majors gain a mastery of fundamental areas of mathematics such as single and multi-variable calculus, linear algebra, modern abstract algebra, real and complex analysis, ordinary and partial differential equations, geometry, topology, mathematical statistics, discrete mathematics, graph theory, and other topics.
-In the past five years, at least nine faculty members have mentored mathematics research students during the summer.
-There have been more than 40 students involved in these projects.
-Each year, some of these students give talks at regional mathematics conferences, and their research is published in mathematics research journals.
-In addition to summer research opportunities, mathematics faculty work with students completing research projects in order to write an Honors Thesis in Mathematics.
-The number of these students varies from year to year, averaging 1-2 students per year.

-What You Can Do With a Math Major:
+What You Can Do With a Math Major?